lbruder/lbjScheme/README.md

 Q: Is there a console REPL?

-A: The .jar file, when started via "java -jar lbjScheme.jar", will open a GUI window or start a console REPL depending on from where it was started.
+A: The .jar file, when started via "java -jar lbjScheme.jar", will open a GUI window or start a console REPL depending on where it was started from.
    There are a few command line options for the console REPL that I'll refactor a bit in the near future so that the GUI will support them too, and add a force-console mode too.
 Nothing fancy yet.